Skip to content

 The bpfman-operator repository exists in order to deploy and manage bpfman within a Kubernetes cluster.
 This operator was built utilizing some great tooling provided by the operator-sdk library.
 A great first step in understanding some of the functionality can be to just run make help.

-Deploy bpfman Operation
+Deploy bpfman Operator

 Described below are two ways to deploy bpfman in a Kubernetes cluster: